Search resumes for Swedish visitor, 20, last seen treading water at Waimea Bay

-The search for a 20-year-old woman visiting from Sweden swept into the ocean at Waimea Bay Friday evening resumed at first light this morning.
+The search for a 20-year-old woman visiting from Sweden swept into the ocean Friday evening at Waimea Bay continued Sunday.

 The U.S. Coast Guard launched its MH-65 Dolphin helicopter at dawn, along with its fast-response cutter, William Hart, according to a spokeswoman, and are working with Honolulu fire and police to search for Hanna Wanerskog.